b3rday/angular-jwtauth-demo/README.md

 This project makes use of json-server + express to create a simple server for testing

+This project uses [@techiediaries/ngx-jwtauth](https://github.com/techiediaries/ngx-jwtauth) for adding a JWT token to each HTTP requests

 ## Usage

 First clone the project the install the dependencies